stanman71/Priscilla/README.md

 #### 2.1 Installation

-- create the new folder "/home/pi/miranda" and copy all Miranda files into it
+- create the new folder "/home/pi/python" and copy all files into it

-       >>> mkdir miranda
+       >>> mkdir python

-       FileZilla
+           FileZilla:

            Protocol:   SFTP
            Server:     Raspberry PI IP-Address
            Port:       ---
            Connection: normal
            user:       pi
            password:   raspberry

 - install BLAS and LAPACK